 We rely heavily on our network of resellers and independent sales agents to sell and (in the case of resellers) to service our products for end-users in their respective geographic regions.
 These resellers and sales agents may not be as effective in selling our products or servicing our end-users as we are.
-Further, if our relationships with a significant number of these resellers and sales agents would otherwise fail or refuse to sell our products, we may not be able to find replacements that are as qualified or as successful in a timely manner, if at all.
+Further, if our relationships with a significant number of these resellers and sales agents were to be terminated or if a significant number of these resellers and sales agents would otherwise fail or refuse to sell our products, we may not be able to find replacements that are as qualified or as successful in a timely manner, if at all.
 If these resellers and independent sales agents do not perform as anticipated or if we are unable to find qualified and successful replacements, our sales will suffer, which would have an adverse effect on our revenues and operating results.
 Additionally, a default by one or more resellers that have a significant receivables balance could have an adverse financial impact on our financial results.

-Global interruptions and delays involving freight carriers and other third parties may adversely impact our supply chain and distribution network, and, consequently, frustrate our ability to sell our 3D printing systems, especially those systems that are based on newly acquired technologies that we have recently launched.
+Global interruptions and delays involving freight carriers and other third partieshas adversely impacted, and may continue to adversely impact our supply chain and distribution network, and, consequently, frustrate our ability to sell our 3D printing systems, especially those systems that are based on newly acquired technologies that we have recently launched.

 Circumstances surrounding and related to the COVID-19 pandemic have triggered unprecedented disruptions in global supply chains.
-Our business relies on an efficient and effective supply chain, including delivery of raw materials and parts for our 3D printing systems, and the manufacture and transport of those systems to resellers, independent sales representatives or end-users (as applicable).
-Impacts of the COVID-19 pandemic are placing strains on international supply chains that may negatively affect the flow or availability of our products and may result in higher out-of-stock inventory positions due to difficulties in timely obtaining raw materials and parts from our suppliers, as well as transportation of our products after manufacture to our distribution destinations.
+Our business relies on an efficient and effective supply chain, including delivery of raw materials and parts for our 3D printing systems, and the manufacture and transport of those systems to resellers or endusers (as applicable).
+Impacts of the COVID-19 pandemic have placed strains on international supply chains that have negatively affected, and may continue to negatively affect the flow or availability of our products and may result in higher out-of-stock inventory positions due to difficulties in timely obtaining raw materials and parts from our suppliers, as well as transportation of our products after manufacture to our distribution destinations.
 Further, as a result of these delays, we may need to source raw materials and parts from different geographic locations or manufacturers, which could result in, among other things, higher product costs, increased transportation costs, delays in sales of our products or lower quality of our products.
 The adverse impact of these irregularities in our supply chain on our ability to distribute our 3D printing systems may be most acute for systems that are based on our three recently-acquired technologies, where we have just recently implemented our distribution channels.
 Our launch of these new technologies and related products during this period of interrupted supply chains may furthermore impose an enhanced burden on our capacity to meet our customers' demand.

 Additionally, the operation of our manufacturing facilities, where our 3D printing systems are assembled, is crucial to our business operations.
-If our manufacturing facilities experience closures or worker shortages due to COVID-19, whether temporary or sustained, we could sustain significant adverse impacts related to the distribution of our products to their destinations, whether to resellers, independent sales representatives or end-users (as applicable).
+If our manufacturing facilities experience closures or worker shortages (due to COVID-19 or otherwise), whether temporary or sustained, we could sustain significant adverse impacts related to the distribution of our products to their destinations, whether to resellers or end-users (as applicable).